plewis/plewis.github.io/phylogenetics/xanadu.md

 ####  SCP/SFTP

 An SCP or SFTP client is needed to to transfer files back and forth using the Secure Copy Protocol (SCP) or Secure File Transfer Protocol (SFTP).
-For now  you should go ahead and install [Cyberduck](https://cyberduck.io).
+For now  you should go ahead and install [Cyberduck](https://cyberduck.io/download/).
 Cyberduck provides a nice graphical user interface, which makes moving files back and forth easy.

 ###  Learning enough UNIX to get around

-I'm presuming that you do not know a lot of UNIX commands, but even if you are already a UNIX guru, please complete this section anyway because otherwise you will fail to create some files you will need later.
+I'm presuming that you do not know a lot of UNIX commands, but, even if you are already a UNIX guru, please complete this section anyway because otherwise you will fail to create some files you will need later.

 ####  ls command: finding out what is in the present working directory